SoftInstigate/restheart-website/docs/security/authorization.md

 _mongoAclAuthorizer_ authorizes requests according to the _Access Control List_ defined in a **MongoDB collection**.
 The configuration allows:

--   defining the collection to use to store ACL documents (`acl-uri`).
+-   defining the collection to use to store ACL documents (`acl-db` and `acl-collection`).
 -   enabling the root role (`root-role`): users with root role, can execute any requests, regardless of the permissions set in the ACL.
+Set it to null (`root-role: null`) to disable it.
 -   controlling the ACL caching.

 ```yml